britram/draft-trammell-wire-image/draft-trammell-wire-image.md

 # Definition

-More formally, the wire image of a protocol consists of:

-1. The sequence of messages sent by each participant in the protocol, each expressed as a sequence of bits with an associated arbitrary-precision time at which it was sent.
+More formally, the wire image of a protocol consists of the sequence of messages sent by each participant in the protocol, each expressed as a sequence of bits with an associated arbitrary-precision time at which it was sent.
-2. The vectore of the values of any arbitrary set of functions applied to the sequence (1) above.

 # Discussion